Neo-Latin: Nineteenth century

 By 1800, Latin publications were far outnumbered, and often outclassed, by writings in the modern languages.
 Latin literature lasted longest in very specific fields (e.g. botany and zoology) where it had acquired a technical character, and where a literature available only to a small number of learned individuals could remain viable.
 By the end of the 19th century, Latin in some instances functioned less as a language than as a code capable of concise and exact expression, as for instance in physicians' prescriptions, or in a botanist's description of a specimen.
 In other fields (e.g. anatomy or law) where Latin had been widely used, it survived in technical phrases and terminology.
 The perpetuation of Ecclesiastical Latin in the Catholic Church through the 20th century can be considered a special case of the technicalizing of Latin, and the narrowing of its use to an elite class of readers.

 Hegel's Inaugural lecture for the Rectorship of the University of Berlin in 1815; some academic lectures and events were still delivered in Latin in the early 1800s.

+End of administrative use

+The Third Partition of Poland in 1795 ended the use of Latin as administrative language in Poland, as none of the partitioning powers used it for this purpose.
+However, in order to serve the needs of Poles, many Prussian schools taught lessons in Latin until the early 19th century.
+In Austria-Hungary, Latin remained the standard administrative language until 1844, when it was replaced with Hungarian over the objections of regional governments.
+Latin was retained as the language of the Hungarian Court Chancellery until 1846, and was used by some local governments until the Hungarian Revolution of 1848 which provided for regional autonomy.